Norfolk and Western 611: 1980s

 The locomotive resumed excursion service on April 29, 1984, with a round-trip excursion from Atlanta to Macon, Georgia.
 Another round-trip, to Chattanooga, followed the next day.
 On May 19, the American Society of Mechanical Engineers (ASME) named No. 611 a National Historic Mechanical Engineering Landmark and presented a plaque to the Roanoke Transportation Museum.
 On August 11 and 12, the locomotive pulled more excursions on ex-NKP rails, including between Erie, Pennsylvania, and Buffalo, New York, for the Lake Shore Railway Historical Society.
 On August 19 and 20, it double-headed with Nickel Plate Road 765 from Erie to Ludlow, Kentucky.
-On November 10 and 11, No. 611 visited Jacksonville, Florida, to haul the Suwanee Steam Special round-trip excursion from there to Valdosta, Georgia, for the North Florida Chapter NRHS.
+On November 10 and 11, No. 611 visited Jacksonville, Florida, to haul the Suwanee Steam Special round-trip excursion between there and Valdosta, Georgia on the former Atlantic, Valdosta and Western line, for the North Florida Chapter NRHS.
 (Note: No. 611 hauled this excursion trip numerous times between 1985 and 1994, excluding 1987 and 1993.)

 In June 1985, No. 611 ran another long one-way NRHS Independence Limited excursion trip from Roanoke to Kansas City, Missouri.
-Two months later, the locomotive hauled a special Ohio State Fair excursion from Kenova to Columbus; in the cab was Walter T. Carter, a long-retired N&W engineer who had run one of the class J locomotives on the Powhatan Arrow 28 years prior.
+Two months later, the locomotive hauled a special Ohio State Fair excursion from Kenova to Columbus; in the cab was Walter T. Carter, a long-retired N&W engineer who had run one of the class J locomotives on the Powhatan Arrow 28 years earlier.
 (Note: Carter would later die in 1988.)